jofujofu/Code-Snipets-in-Python/README.md

 # Code-Snipets-in-Python
-Small and usefull snipets of python to easy approaches
+Small and hopefully usefull snipets of python to easy approaches